-In terms of the latter–keeping kosher–it can be helpful to be knowledgeable about the various levels of this practice that are found in different segments of the Jewish community.
-This can help you make good decisions about what kosher practices you want to observe, and also help you communicate better with other Jews about how to eat together.
+In terms of keeping kosher, it helps to be knowledgeable about the various levels of this practice found in different segments of the Jewish community.
+This can help you decide what kosher practices you want to observe and also help you communicate better with others about how to eat together.
 If you’re invited to a meal in someone else’s home, it’s always best to ask before making any assumptions about their kosher practices.
 And when you’re inviting someone else to your home for a meal, it’s entirely appropriate to be upfront and specific about how you keep kosher, so that your guests are able to decide for themselves if they’re comfortable eating at your house.

 The Cheese Question